eudaldbruc/hello-world/README.md

 # hello-world
-A hello-world tutorial to learn GitHub methods
+A hello-world tutorial to learn GitHub methods.
+I'm a Earth inhabitant.
+I've two legs, two arms and one head only.